 Identity theft can also happen online.
 Tech-savvy criminals can hack into computers; create malware that spies on users, otherwise known as spyware; execute phishing scams; or steal browsing data.
 With all the dangers lurking online, it’s vital that we practice safe online behaviors.
 Here are the steps we recommend that you follow:

 - Password managers are a must.
 Most of us have multiple online accounts, and it’s not a good idea to use the same passwords for all of them.
 If you have the same password for your email and banking accounts, for instance, a criminal only needs to find out one password to access both accounts.
 That’s where password managers come in.
 Password managers are services or apps that create strong passwords and store them in encrypted digital vaults.
 If you want to do it manually though, check your password strength and make changes accordingly.
+You can also use a password generator like the one we created.

 - Use two-factor authentication.
 Using two-factor authentication is another way to protect your online accounts.
 By adding a second layer of authentication, usually a one-time PIN or a passcode sent to your mobile number, you can make your accounts several times harder to hack.